-where $\alpha$ learns layer-specific adaptation rates.
-Here, $\log_0$ and $\exp_0$ denote mappings to and from the Lorentz manifold (origin at 0).
-Intuitively, HoRA multiplies the Euclidean base weight by a factor $\alpha$ \emph{within hyperbolic space} and then projects it back.
-This curvature-aware scaling yields the adapted weight $W_{\text{HoRA}} = W_{\text{base}} + \Delta W$.
-This adapter module operate with learnable curvature parameters, allowing the model to adaptively determine the optimal level of hierarchy for different linguistic structures.

-While HoRA achieves 17.30\% improvement over Euclidean LoRA on mathematical reasoning tasks, HoRA's hyperbolic component is essentially a wrapper around Euclidean weights.
+Building upon the HypLoRA, HoRA (Hyperbolic Low-Rank Adaptation) was developed~\cite{yang2024enhancing} using the same direct Lorentz Low-Rank (LLR) formulation but with \emph{adaptive curvature}.
+It achieves 17.30\% improvement over Euclidean LoRA on mathematical reasoning tasks, the HoRA's hyperbolic component is essentially a wrapper around Euclidean weights.
 Notably, these hyperbolic fine-tuning methods have demonstrated significant gains on complex reasoning tasks (e.g., math word problem solving).
-The ``hyperbolic vanishing gradient'' problem (where gradients in hyperbolic space can attenuate due to the curvature) may persist due to residual Euclidean computations in backpropagation, as the curvature-scaled training provides only partial mitigation of gradient attenuation in hyperbolic space.
-The success of these approaches validates the hypothesis that pre-trained models possess a latent hierarchical structure that can be effectively exploited through hyperbolic fine-tuning.
-While fine-tuning approaches provide computational efficiency, they maintain fundamental Euclidean operations.
+Despite curvature-scaled training, the ``hyperbolic vanishing gradient'' problem can persist due to residual Euclidean computations during backpropagation.
+Nonetheless, the success of these approaches shows that pre-trained models encode latent hierarchical structures that hyperbolic fine-tuning can exploit.
+Although fine-tuning is computationally efficient, it still relies on Euclidean operations.
 To fully leverage hyperbolic geometry's representational power, we next explore architectures that operate entirely within the hyperbolic space.